purpleidea/mgmt/README.md

 ## Examples:
 Please look in the [examples/](examples/) folder!

+## Bugs:
+Please set the `DEBUG` constant in [main.go](https://github.com/purpleidea/mgmt/blob/master/main.go) to `true`, and post the logs when you report the [issue](https://github.com/purpleidea/mgmt/issues).
+There are currently a few known bugs which I hope to squash soon.

 ## Notes:
 * This is currently a research project into next generation config management technologies!
 * This is my first complex project in golang, please notify me of any issues.